 The Core Planning Team emphasized the involvement of community-based organizations (CBO) in the planning process.
 Many CBOs participated in the planning process, including CBOs that focus on or provide support to vulnerable communities.
-CBOs were provided different methods of participation, with most choosing to participate on either the Steering Committee or the Wildfire Sub-Committee.
+CBOs were contacted by the planning team and provided different methods of participation, with most choosing to participate on either the Steering Committee or the Wildfire Sub-Committee.
 CBOs that chose to participate include: